-With a great donor stewardship plan, you may convert some of your donors into lifelong givers.
-You may even gain some extremely dedicated donors who choose to continue their contributions to your nonprofit after their death by planning a legacy giving donation in their will.
+These plans will help you transform some of your donors from one-time supporters into lifelong givers.
+You may even discover some extremely passionate donors who choose to volunteer with you, make major gifts, or even plan a legacy gift in their will.

-Investing time, money, and resources into building a great stewardship program can help your nonprofit organization (NPO) overcome these obstacles and grow your fundraising revenue.
-Cultivating and maintaining donor relationships will ensure your NPO’s success for years to come.
+At first, investing time and resources into building a great stewardship program seems like a tall order.
+But the effort will pay off: Cultivating and maintaining donor relationships will ensure your organization’s success for years to come.

 The Difference between Good Donor Stewardship and Great Donor Stewardship

 It’s vitally important to give your donors a great experience after they’ve chosen to support your work.
 Whether you’re completely new to fundraising or are simply looking for new ideas to build into an existing donor stewardship plan, this section will outline a few ways you can create a next-level plan for keeping your donors engaged.

 Think Outside the Box

 You may already be working on some of the basics of a great donor stewardship plan.
 You do all the right things: You send thank-you letters within 24 hours of a gift, you report donors’ impact, and you send tax receipts promptly.
 You may even hold a yearly appreciation lunch for your loyal donors.
 What else can you do?